jackodes/jackodes/README.md

 - 👋 Hi, I’m @jack3DX
 - 👀 I’m interested in Data Science and programming
-- 🌱 I’m currently learning python & JavaScript
+- 🌱 I’m currently learning Machine Learning on Python frameworks
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on linkedin (/jacksonkolling)

 <!---
 jack3DX/jack3DX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.